cdapio/cdap/docs/developer-guide/source/rest.rst

 ================

 The DataSet API allows you to interact with `Continuuity Reactor DataSets <advanced.html#dataset-system>`_ through HTTP.
-You can list, create, delete, truncate, and upgrade DataSets.
+You can list, create, delete, and truncate DataSets.

 Listing all DataSets
 --------------------